lsr1991/hbase/README.md

 hbase
 =====

-for making notes about learning hbase and saving some source code of tests
+this repository is not for building projects, but for making notes about learning hbase and saving some source code of tests.